dansmyers/Simulation-Fall-2019/Final_Exam_Review.md

 ## Discrete Probability Distributions

+### The Monty Hall Problem

+Here's a classic probability problem.
+It's based on a game that was occasionally played on the old show *Let's Make a Deal* and named after its host, the irascible Monty Hall.

+Monty shows the player three closed doors.
+Behind one door is a fabulous prize: a Tesla Cybertruck.
+Behind the other two are goats.
+Monty knows the true location of the prize.

+The player picks one door.
+Monty then opens one of the other two doors to reveal a goat.

+He then offers the player a choice: do you want to stay with the door you originally picked, or do you want to switch to the other door?
+The player chooses whether to stay or switch, and Monty opens the remaining two doors to reveal whether the player ended up with a goat or a Cybertruck.

+Here's the question: should the player stay with the original door, switch to the unopened door, or does it matter?
+Why?

+Justify your answer in your own words.

+Hint: this is a famous problem, so there's a lot of information about it online.
+Try thinking about it a little bit, then doing some reading.

 ### Binomial vs. Geometric
 Describe a situation that would be best modeled with a binomial distribution and a situation that would be best modeled with a geometric distribution.